lsnidero/example-keycloak/README.md

  - `/` the home page, no restrictions
  - `/restricted` and `/logout` accessible only for authenticated users
- - `/standard-role` accessibile only for an authenticated user with a role named `standard-role`
+ - `/standard-role` accessible only for an authenticated user with a role named `standard-role`

 The login form used is the Keycloaks's default one.